department-of-veterans-affairs/caseflow/docs/tech-specs/2020-08-19-convert-travel-board-hearing-to-video-or-virtual-hearing-request.md

 ### The note is saved

-If the hearing request type is being converted to virtual, a note may've been submitted with the form.
+If the hearing request type is being converted to virtual, a note may have been submitted with the form.

 The note is intended to be viewed when a coordinator is scheduling a hearing, and it must persist until a hearing has been held, or the hearing request is withdrawn.